andrelucas/katacoda-scenarios/docker-sandbox/001-storageos-sandbox.md

 This is a fully configured three node environment so you can try StorageOS in a safe, sandboxed environment.
+The StorageOS CLI is also installed and ready for you to use.

 Start terminals for the second and third host:
 `ssh root@host02`{{execute T2}}